learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 Our `then()` function will run when the Promise that `fetch()` returns is _resolved_, allowing us to access the response data and parse it into JSON.
 This doesn't solve our problem though because the `fetchAstronauts()` function will still return before the Promise is resolved.

 There's another problem.
-Because retrieving data takes time, and because we always want our `redux` store to reflect the current application state, we want to represent the state of the application in between the user asking for data and the application receiving the data.
+Because retrieving data takes time, and because we always want our Redux store to reflect the current application state, we want to represent the state of the application in between the user asking for data and the application receiving the data.
 It's almost like each time a user asks for data we want to dispatch two actions to update our state: one to place our state as loading, and another to update the state with the data.

 So these are the steps we want to happen when the user wishes to call the API:

 1. Invoke `fetchAstronauts()`
 2. Directly after invoking `fetchAstronauts()` dispatch an action to indicate that we are loading data.
 3. Call the `fetch()` method, which runs, and returns a Promise that we are waiting to resolve.
 4. When the Promise resolves, dispatch another action with a payload of the fetched data that gets sent to the reducer.